 Don’ts while talking with seniors

-- Do not make them feel either ignored or over-treated – some people have a habit of ignoring the elder’s advice or just put in so much extra care that they don’t let them do anything.
+Some people have a habit of ignoring the elder’s advice or just put in so much extra care that they don’t let them do anything.
 Realize that they once had the most fruitful experiences, from which you can tap into and learn.
 Hence include them in your family discussions and also do not let them feel that they are too weak and old to talk to.

 Conversation Topics for healthy discussion with Seniors

 It would be best if you had a healthy and engaging conversation with older adults.
 This can have a positive impact on both the speaker as well as the listener.
 Now that you are ready to start the conversation choosing the topic is the next task.
-As you cannot talk about all those very-deep conversations with them, the following topics can make the discussion go more engaging and livelier.
+As you cannot talk about all those very deep conversations with them, the following topics can make the discussion go more engaging and livelier.

-Ask about their past.
+Ask about their past

 Senior adults mostly like to talk about their past.
 It helps them relive their wonderful good old days and moments they had when they were kids or at your age.
 Some older people will also share even their worst times which were challenging and how they overcame that situation.
 This can help you learn how to tackle the downfalls in your life.